 Since its inception in 2016, the Innovators in Science Award has focused on acknowledging outstanding research in fields of medicine aligned with Takeda’s core therapeutic areas.
 Following the inaugural award, which recognized excellence in neuroscience discovery, regenerative medicine took center stage this year in the hope that discoveries in the discipline progress beyond the laboratory and into a clinical setting.

-The goal of the Innovators in Science Award is to celebrate scientists who have distinguished themselves for the creative thinking and impact of their research.
-This program is another step in Takeda’s commitment to promoting scientific excellence as well as fostering a sense of community between industry and academia.
+Drawn from major universities and academic medical centers, or equivalent, around the world, the Innovators in Science Award will honor distinguished research with two prizes of US $200,000.
+In recognizing and celebrating transformative and disruptive research, this program is another step in Takeda’s commitment to promoting scientific excellence as well as fostering a sense of community between industry and academia.